DEUS-AI/localbricks/SECURITY_UPDATE.md

 ## Update History
 ### Latest Update (2024-03-21)
 - Successfully updated 15 packages
-- Added 4 new dependencies (mdurl, markdown-it-py, rich, shellingham)
+- Added pandas 2.2.1 as a new dependency
+- Downgraded setuptools to 69.2.0
-- Performance metrics stable (0.19s test execution)
+- Performance metrics stable (0.20s test execution)
 - All security fixes verified
 - No known vulnerabilities remaining